 A decentralized blockchain is a network of computers connected through a public network that runs on different digital tokens called cryptocurrency.
-These digital tokens are called ‘blocks’ or ‘nodes’ in the blockchain terminology.
+These digital tokens are called ‘blocks’ or ‘nodes’ in blockchain technology.
 Each node in the blockchain acts like its own computer, running its own copy of the blockchain data.
-Because each node has its own copy of the complete digital token chain, it can independently operate and manage its own copy of the entire blockchain without anyone else seeing or touching anything.

 What is a decentralized blockchain?

-Decentralized blockchain is another term for a blockchain network that relies solely on the agreement of its members.
-While each node in the blockchain has its own copy of the data, all of them are able to ‘talk’ to one another’s computers’ computers.
-This means the entire network can see everything that takes place on the blockchain — without anyone else having access to the data or having a personal copy that cannot be connected to the internet.
-This kind of decentralized network technology has many advantages, including creating highly transparent and open-source software that runs on the blockchain without the need for expensive digital token issuances or financial intermediaries.
-It’s also the most scalable and flexible decentralized blockchain technology available.
+Decentralized blockchain is another term for a blockchain network that depends on the agreement of its members.
+While each node in the blockchain has its own copy of the data, all of them are able to ‘talk’ to one another’s computers.
+This means the entire network can see everything that takes place on the blockchain — without anyone else having access to the data or having a personal copy.
+This kind of decentralized network technology has many advantages, including creating highly transparent and open-source software that runs on the blockchain without the need for expensive digital tokens or financial requirements.
+It’s also the most flexible decentralized blockchain technology available.

 A decentralized blockchain is a distributed computer network where all the data is kept in the form of digital tokens known as ‘blocks’.
 Unlike a centralized blockchain, each block on the blockchain contains all the data, with no one else seeing or touching it.
 This means all the nodes in the blockchain can see everything that takes place on the blockchain and everyone can interact with everything without being connected to the internet or any other centralized network.
 Because of this, a decentralized blockchain can consume far less power and generate far less energy than a centralized blockchain.